Salton Buttes: Composition

 The domes are formed by rhyolite, which has an alkaline and calcium-poor composition and defines a potassium-rich suite (see QAPF diagram).
-Scarce phenocrysts include amphibole, anorthoclase, apatite, clinopyroxene, ilmenite, magnetite, orthopyroxene, quartz and zircon.
+Scarce phenocrysts include amphibole, anorthoclase, apatite, clinopyroxene, ilmenite, magnetite, orthopyroxene, quartz, and zircon.
 The isotopic composition of these volcanic rocks differs from that of the Salton Trough sediments.
 The total volume of the domes is about 0.5 km3.

 Obsidian from Obsidian Butte has been identified in distant archeological sites.
-It has been found in sites in the Colorado Desert, across San Diego County and across northern Mexico and the Southwestern United States.
+It has been found in sites in the Colorado Desert, across San Diego County, and across northern Mexico and the Southwestern United States.
 Before Obsidian Butte was emplaced and thus became available for obsidian production, people in the region used obsidian from the Coso volcanic field; this trend away from Coso towards Obsidian Butte was recognized even before the exact timing of the Obsidian Butte eruption was known.

 How the magmas are formed is controversial.
-Explanations have called on several different processes, including assimilation of hydrothermally altered rocks, fractional crystallization and partial melting.
+Explanations have called on several different processes, including assimilation of hydrothermally altered rocks, fractional crystallization, and partial melting.
 One model presumes the existence of a continuously active deep magmatic reservoir, which generates precursor magmas and episodically delivers them to a shallower magmatic reservoir, where the rhyolites are formed.
+The zircon ages indicate that the magma system produced rhyolitic melts long before the Holocene eruptions.

-Xenoliths found in the volcanic rocks include granite, granophyre, metasediments and tholeiite, often heavily altered by interactions with the volcanic system.
+Xenoliths found in the volcanic rocks include granite, granophyre, metasediments, and tholeiite, often heavily altered by interactions with the volcanic system.
 Some of these basalts resemble those from active rift zones in the Gulf of California and the East Pacific Rise.
 The northernmost segment of the East Pacific Rise appears to be identical to the Brawley Seismic Zone.

 Eruption history

 Most of the Buttes formed between 1,800 and 2,300 years ago, although Mullet Island may be 5,000 years older.
-According to the Global Volcanism Program, Mullet Island formed 290 BCE ± 100 years, Obsidian Butte 10 CE ± 100 years and the other Buttes 210 CE ± 100 years.
-If Mullet Island formed at the same time as the other Buttes, the eruption episode that formed the Salton Buttes lasted probably no more than 500 years.
-Presently, fumarolic activity occurs at the Buttes from cracks in the volcanic rocks of the Salton Buttes and seismic activity has been recorded from the geothermal field.
+According to the Global Volcanism Program, Mullet Island formed 290 BCE ± 100 years, Obsidian Butte 10 CE ± 100 years, and the other Buttes 210 CE ± 100 years.
+If Mullet Island formed at the same time as the other Buttes, then the eruptive episode that formed the Salton Buttes lasted probably no more than 500 years.
+These eruptions might be just the last events in a more prolonged history, which at Mullet Island could go back 12,000 years.
+Presently, fumarolic activity occurs at the Buttes from cracks in the volcanic rocks of the Salton Buttes, and seismic activity has been recorded from the geothermal field.